JonyEpsilon/sr-basics/README.md

 # sr-basics

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A tutorial introduction to symbolic regresion.
+See the ws/ directory for the worksheets.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jony Hudson

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+The code in this project is licenced to you under the MIT license.